TomSadeh/World-Health-Expenditure/readme.md

 | 75-79, 80-84 | 75 to 84 |
 | 85-89, 90-94, 95-99, 100+ | 85 and over |

+### Data Limitations
+### World Population Prospects (WPP) Data

+It's important to note that the World Population Prospects (WPP) data used in this script are not direct census counts but rather estimates produced through various demographic methods.
+The United Nations Population Division generates these estimates using:

+- Multiple data sources including censuses, surveys, and administrative records
+- Demographic modeling techniques to estimate and project population distributions
+- Statistical methods to impute missing values and reconcile inconsistencies
+- Standardized approaches to handle varying data quality across countries

+These population estimates undergo rigorous validation but inherently contain some uncertainty, especially for countries with limited data collection infrastructure.
+Users should be aware that the standardized population calculations in this tool reflect these WPP estimation methodologies.

+### Global Health Expenditure Database (GHED) Data

+The Global Health Expenditure Database (GHED) data used in this script are compiled by the World Health Organization (WHO) and represent the most comprehensive source of health spending information.
+It's worth noting that:

+- Data are collected through National Health Accounts (NHA) frameworks that countries report to WHO
+- Some countries have gaps in reporting, which WHO addresses through estimation techniques
+- Methodological differences exist across countries in how health expenditures are categorized and reported
+- Revisions to historical data occur as countries improve their health accounting systems
+- Data quality varies by country, with high-income countries generally having more reliable estimates

+While GHED represents the global standard for health expenditure data, users should understand these underlying limitations when interpreting results.

+### World Bank PPP and GDP Data

+The World Bank data on Purchasing Power Parity (PPP) conversion factors and GDP used in this script come with several considerations:

+- PPP conversion factors are derived from the International Comparison Program (ICP), which conducts comprehensive price surveys only periodically (typically every 6 years)
+- Values for non-benchmark years are estimated through extrapolation and modeling
+- GDP deflators reflect countries' own national accounting practices, which may vary in methodology
+- Data revisions are common as countries update their national accounts
+- Coverage varies by country and year, with some developing economies having less reliable data

+These datasets undergo extensive quality assurance by the World Bank but necessarily contain estimation uncertainty that carries through to the final calculated indicators.

 ## Output Variables

 The generated dataset includes the following key variables: